Klamath River photo by Keith Henty

 PETITION TEXT: To: Ashland Parks Commission and Ashland City Council

-Please endorse the Ashland Heritage Tree designation for Lithia Park's legacy grove of 12 healthy Douglas fir trees, planted by local Boy Scouts in 1916 between the Japanese Garden and the Sycamore Grove.
+Please endorse the Ashland Heritage Tree designation for Lithia Park's legacy grove of 12 healthy Douglas fir trees, planted by local Boy Scouts circa 1916, between the Japanese Garden and the Sycamore Grove.
 This designation does NOT legally limit what can happen to these trees.
 However, it does acknowledge citizens' desire to protect them as living legacies.
 We treasure them for their beauty, their size, their ability to capture and store tons of carbon, and their role in 100 years of history in Ashland's world-class Lithia Park.

 BACKGROUND: On January 28, 2019, the Ashland Parks

 Commission voted 3-2 to adopt a plan from the Ashland Parks

 Foundation to expand the footprint of the Japanese Garden.

 This plan requires the removal of two of the twelve historic